chenguo/franca-js/docs/query-object.md

 If neither of the above keys are explicitly stated, the query object is assumed to be solely a logical query (i.e. what would go under the ```query``` subkey).

 <a name="query"/>
-## Query
+## Data Filter

-The ```query``` subkey holds the core conditional logic for matching database rows, like looking for rows that match a specific value, a free text query, or even a raw query that is passed unprocessed to the data backend.
+The ```query``` or ```filter``` subkey holds the core conditional logic for matching database rows, like looking for rows that match a specific value, a free text query, or even a raw query that is passed unprocessed to the data backend.

 Please see [full query documentation](https://github.com/chenguo/franca-js/blob/master/docs/query-query.md).